 One of the best investment we make (every year) for our blogging business is the renewal of Thrive Suite.
 Thrive suite is known for it’s conversion-focused WordPress themes and plugins and is one of the best deserved blogging tool in our list.

 With Thrive Suite, you get Thrive Architect (to create landing pages without the back & forth with developers), Thrive Leads (for lead generation), Thrive Themes (fast WordPress themes), Thrive Ultimatum (scarcity based countdown timers to boost sales), Clever widgets (show specific widgets and offers on specific pages), Thrive Headline Optimizer (best tool for evaluating blog titles & split test headlines), Thrive Comments, Apprentice (for creating courses & membership content).

-At $19 per month (or $228 per year) this is much cheaper than LeadPages or OptinMonster itself, leave alone the other tools that you get.
+At $19 per month (or $228 per year), Thrive Theme’s Pricing structure is much cheaper than LeadPages or OptinMonster itself, leave alone the other tools that you get.

 P.S.
 We were investing upwards of $1500 per year before we heard of Thrive Suite that comes with only $228 per year.
 That’s an 85% saving off our blogging expenses!